DrkSephy/drksephy.github.io/sample-portfolio/_posts/2014-03-30-fireemblem.md

 Based on the punchcard, there was development on our game almost every moment of the day - which really helped us get through all of our tasks.
 Our presentation went very well, with over 100 students and faculty in attendence - as well as some research opportunities presented to us for our hard work.

+#### Future Work

+Even though the game is entirely playable and bug-free as of our demo, there is still much work to be done.
+The features needed are listed below:

+* More advanced A* pathfinding algorithm - one which takes in arbitrary weights
+* Saving features using HTML5 localstorage
+* More Animations and playable maps
+* Map objectives and scripts
+* Harder Enemy Artificial Intelligence
+* Randomized Enemy Stats for more challenge

+#### Experiences

+Throughout this project, I have learned a multitude of new things.
+For the most part, my familiarity with JavaScript increased exceptionally, and I've been able to push myself to work even harder than before.
+The biggest skill I've learned is to manage a team by breaking down tasks down to their most basic functionality, which allows for better task coordination and management.
+On top of that, I've grown to get more used to refactoring code to keep the codebase organized and modular, especially when integrating new, bigger features.
+As this project goes on, this blog post will be updated.
+Stay tuned for more!